GOMEZBORIS6/MultiClass-Classification--Dry-beans-with-reduction-of-information-and-dimension/README.md

 10. Stochastic Gradient Descent
 11. AdaBoost
 12. Ridge Classifier
-13. Deep Learning with 4-layers (128, 64, 32 and 7 neurons) and two activation functions: ReLU and Linear.
+13. Deep Learning with 4-layers (128, 64, 32 and 7 neurons) and two activations functions: ReLU and Linear.